US: +1 512 898-9222

 |Class D Medical Device||US$3,000||US$1,500|

-All medical devices must be either registered or have an Import License.
-A complete list of product types that require an Import License can be found at the bottom of this page.
-These “Notified” device categories will need to obtain an Import License by submitting a Device Master File (DMF) for each product and a Plant Master File (PMF) for each manufacturing site.
+All medical devices must be either registered or have an Import License and a complete list of product types that require an Import License is found at the bottom of this page.
+These “Notified” device categories must obtain an Import License by submitting a Device Master File (DMF) for each product and a Plant Master File (PMF) for each manufacturing site.
 Once approved, the medical devices are registered under the Import License associated with the primary manufacturing location.

-The registration process in India for imported devices is a largely a re-assessment of their existing approval, utilizing the same documentation and evidence required in the reference country review.
+The registration process in India for imported devices is a largely a re-assessment of their existing approval, utilizing the same documentation and evidence required in the reference country.
 This being said, the CDSCO will pay very close attention to the predicate device comparison section of the application.
 It will be important for manufacturers to carefully select the predicates compared to and provide sufficient evidence for equivalence.

 Quality Systems Conformity Assessment – Plant Master File (PMF)

 An ISO 13485 certification is required to certify the quality system/s of the legal and/or actual manufacturing facilities.
 To show conformity, manufacturers will need to submit a Plant Master File (PMF) for each manufacturing site.
-Once approved, an Import License will be issued and medical devices approved at that site will be added under the license.
+Once approved, an Import License is issued and medical devices approved at that site are added under the license.
 Therefore, manufacturers with 1 manufacturing site will have 1 Import License while manufactures with 3 sites will have 3 Import Licenses.
-Products manufactured at 2 sites will require 2 PMF applications and are then listed on each Import License, once approved.
+Products manufactured at 2 sites will require 2 PMF applications and are then listed on each Import License once approved.

 Home country approval is not required but applicants will need to submit proof of a reference country’s approval.

 Australia – Canada – European Union – Japan – United States